LGBTQ literature in Australia: 20th century

 For the greater part of the 20th century, literature that discussed or represented homosexuality was tightly restricted by censorship in Australia.
 Before a national censorship authority was established, Australian Customs officers used their own discretion to confiscate books they deemed to contain obscenity, blasphemy or sedition.
 After the establishment of the Book Censorship Board in 1933, prohibition or restricted circulation of literature considered to contain homosexual content continued to be strictly enforced, sometimes with the risk of criminal prosecution.

 Examples of LGBTQ literature subject to bans or restrictions in Australia in this period included The Magnificent by Terence Lucy Greenidge, The City and the Pillar by Gore Vidal, The Divided Path by Nial Kent, and Another Country by James Baldwin.
 The Young Desire It (1937), written by Australian author Seaforth Mackenzie, and published in the UK, was a rare exception in being permitted entry into Australia despite the Board considering it to contain homosexual content.
 MacKenzie's novel won the 1937 Australian Literature Society Gold Medal.

 No End to the Way, which was written by G. M. Glaskin under the pseudonym Neville Jackson, and banned from 1965 to 1966, is generally regarded to be the first openly homosexual Australian novel.

 1970s and 1980s

 The emergence of the gay liberation movement in the 1970s led to increased visibility and validity for queer culture and literature.

 In the 1980s, the outbreak of HIV/AIDS had a profound impact on the LGBT community, and the literature reflects the challenges faced by people with the disease.

-In 1982, two years after New South Wales decriminalized sexual intercourse between two men, Wayne Harrison and Les McDonald opened The Darlinghurst Bookshop, the oldest and most iconic bookshop in the LGBT community of Australia.
+In 1982, two years after New South Wales decriminalised sexual intercourse between two men, Wayne Harrison and Les McDonald opened The Darlinghurst Bookshop, the oldest and most iconic bookshop in the LGBT community of Australia.
 The Darlinghurst Bookshop became a central point for meeting and providing support for those who wanted to come out of the closet.
 During the HIV/AIDS crisis, the bookstore became an important source of information about the topic.
 Also, collaborating with relevant events and easing the journey for other LGBT businesses in a time of discrimination and hostility.